Clopidogrel (Plavix)

 Who Should Take Antiplatelet Drugs

-Antiplatelet drugs may be used to:
+Antiplatelet medicines may be used to:

 - Prevent heart attack or stroke for those with peripheral arterial disease (most often blockage of an artery in the leg).